ragthoven-dev/ragthoven/README.md

         First, let's have a look at wikipedia page about this movie.
 This is the text of the review:
         {{ data.text }}

-        Please first find some usefull information online about this movie.
+        Please first find some useful information online about this movie.
     -
       name: "wikipedia_summary"
       role: "user"